 This is a trick question.
 CBD cannot get you high.
 Usually, people new to the world of CBD assume it can get you high since it is found within the cannabis plant.
 Cannabidiol, or CBD, is non-intoxicating.
 You cannot get high off of any CBD dose, no matter how much you take.

 Tetrahydrocannabinol, or THC, is responsible for getting you high.
 Hemp-derived CBD products will never have enough THC in them to get you high.
+No CBD oil dosage will get you high, unless it contains THC in it.

-Summary – Figuring Out Your Appropriate Dosage of CBD
+Summary – Figuring Out Your Appropriate Dosage of CBD Products

-Because these products are unregulated by the FDA, and there is no standard serving size, you need to do your due diligence in making sure you’re taking the proper amount of CBD to experience safe and effective results.
+Because these products are unregulated by the FDA, and there is no standard serving size, you need to do your due diligence in making sure you’re taking the proper amount of CBD oil items to experience safe and effective results.

 Current Drug Safety: https://pubmed.ncbi.nlm.nih.gov/22129319/